arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Send a HTTP GET Request and Receive Data

-The following sketch will connect to your provider and use a HTTP GET request to get the data from the server you connect to.
-In this case it connects to "example.com" and prints out the content through the Serial monitor.
+The following sketch will connect to your provider and use a HTTP GET request to get data from the server you are connected to.
+In this case, it connects to "example.com" and prints out the content through the Serial Monitor.

 ```cpp
 #include <GSM.h>